 When you arrive, please ensure that you sanitize your hands at the day care entrance, and that you wash your child's hands with soap and water upon entering the playroom.
-It is important that your child is comfortable, in a dry diaper, and that you fill in your child's Daily Information Sheet.
+It is important that your child is comfortable, in a dry diaper, and that you fill in your child's Daily Information Sheet, indicating the time and person who will be picking up your child at the end of the day.
 Our responsibilities begin when you take your child to his/her teacher for a health check, and inform the teacher of any special instructions for that day.